Identifying your research question

 What is a research question?

-A research question investigates a specific component of a broader topic area.
+A research question investigates a specific component of a broader topic.
 It is the question you are trying to answer when you do research on a topic.

 Example of a topic vs a research question: